MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey.md

    > [!NOTE]
    > If you've previously set up a passkey on a mobile device and selected the option to remember that device for quicker sign-in, the device name may appear as a selectable option.

+1. If your organization allows saving a passkey to a security key:
+   1. Choose **Security Key**.
+   2. Follow the guidance and insert or connect your security key when requested.
+   3. You're prompted to create or enter a PIN for your security key, then perform the required gesture for the key.

 1. If your organization allows saving a passkey to your mobile device:
    1. Choose **iPhone**, **iPad**, or **Android** device.
    1. Open the camera on your device and scan the QR code shown in this screenshot.